 Stir in the sausage, chicken thighs, and any juices in their bowl.
 Pour in the chicken broth and stir, scraping the bottom of the pot to make sure the roux isn't sticking.
-Pour the can of diced tomatoes on top, lock the lid, and bring the pressure cooker to high heat.
-Cook at high pressure for 10 minutes, then turn off the heat and let the pressure come down naturally.
+Pour the can of diced tomatoes on top, lock the lid, and bring the pressure cooker to high pressure.
+Cook at high pressure for 10 minutes, then turn off the heat and let the pressure come down naturally, about 15 minutes.

 5. Season and serve the gumbo:

 Remove the lid from the pressure cooker (carefully, the escaping steam will be very hot).
-Taste the gumbo, and add salt, pepper, and a little Tabasco sauce.
+Taste the gumbo, and add salt and pepper as needed, and a splash of Tabasco sauce.
 (If you use homemade stock, without any added salt, this will take more salt than you think.
 A tablespoon of Kosher salt usually works for me, but I start with a half tablespoon and keep adding and tasting.)
 To serve: put a scoop of white rice in a bowl, ladle the soup on top, then sprinkle with parsley.
 Pass the Tabasco sauce at the table for anyone who likes an extra kick with their dinner.

 - No pressure cooker?
 No problem.
 Cook the recipe in a sturdy dutch oven or large pot.
 For step 4, instead of pressure cooking, bring the pot to a boil, then reduce the heat to a simmer and simmer for 45 minutes.
 Continue with tasting and seasoning in step 5.

 - The traditional sausage for gumbo is andouille, but any smoked sausage will work.
 It won't quite be the same thing...but it will be good.